The Quantum Yang Baxter conditions: The fundamental relations behind the Nambu-Goldstone theorem: The spontaneous symmetry breaking condition and the Yang-Baxter relations

-When all the broken generators are independent, we can still write the general result (\ref{nojoda}) since it represents the standard spontaneous symmetry breaking condition.
+When the Goldstone bosons are independent, we can still write the general result (\ref{nojoda}) since it represents the standard spontaneous symmetry breaking condition.
 In this case however, since $n\neq n'$, then we cannot claim that eqns. (\ref{eq:the last option2}) and (\ref{eq:the last optionmiau}) are the same.
 Then there are some pair of terms in the general expression (\ref{nojoda}) that we cannot factorize.
 This at the end will turn out to be the mathematical reason for getting a linear dispersion relation corresponding to the Nambu-Goldstone bosons.
 By following similar arguments as in the previous case, we obtain the result

 Note that here we have used the QYBE in simplified notation defined in eqns. (\ref{king form2}) and (\ref{king form2la}) in order to factorize some terms in eq. (\ref{nojoda}).
 In this case these two pair of equations, namely, (\ref{king form2}) and (\ref{king form2la}) are completely independent.
-Then we cannot factorize all the terms in eq. (\ref{nojodadelajodajoda22}) as we did for the previous case when $n=n'$.
+Then we cannot factorize all the terms in eq. (\ref{nojodadelajodajoda22}) as we did for the previous case.
 For this reason, in the neighborhood when the momentum and frequency go simultaneously to zero, the dispersion relation is linear $E_n\backsim {\bf p}_n$.
-Then we can observe that the interaction of pair of Nambu-Goldstone bosons coming from independent broken generators is also consistent with the QYBE.